AFM-SPM/TopoStats/docs/basic/thresholding.md

 Where `otsu` is the threshold value calculated by the Otsu method, and `factor` is a user-defined value that allows you to adjust the threshold value.

-This method is useful when you want to automatically find the threshold value, and when you have a clear separation between the foreground and background pixels in your image with little noise.
+This method is useful when you want to automatically find the threshold value, and when you have a clear binomial distribution of pixels (heights).
+I.e. separation between the foreground and background pixels in your image with little noise.

 ### Absolute thresholding